tangrams/tangram-docs/pages/index.md

 ### Demos and Examples

 A variety of example maps are available at our documentation's [Demos and Examples](https://mapzen.com/documentation/tangram/Demos/) page.

+Learn more about the concepts, objects, and parameters of the scene file in the topics in the sidebar.
+Or, to jump right in, follow this [walkthrough](tutorials/walkthrough.md) to learn how to make a map with Tangram JS.
+More tutorials are available on the [Tutorials](Tutorials.md) page.

 Tangram is free and open source, and is available for both commercial and non-commercial purposes.
 The [source code](https://github.com/tangrams) is open to view and modify, and contributions are welcomed.

-Learn more about the concepts, objects, and parameters of the scene file in the topics in the sidebar.
-Or, to jump right in, follow this [walkthrough](walkthrough.md) to learn how to make a map with Tangram JS.